Lemon695/obsidian-lemon-toolkit/README.md

 Note: The plugin automatically tracks tag usage when you manually type tags in your notes, not just when using the insert tags command.

+### Command Palette

+- **Pinned commands** - Select commands to pin at the top of the command palette.
+Pinned commands will always appear first, followed by recently used commands

 ## Compatibility

 - Minimum Obsidian version: 1.0.0